2factorauth/twofactorauth/EXCLUSION.md

 #### Illegal content

 Websites that serve illegal content or promote illegal activities cannot be listed in this repository.
-This includes but is not limited to pirated content, hate speech, drugs and weapons.
+This includes but is not limited to pirated content, hate speech, drugs, and weapons.

 #### Pornographic sites

-As the volunteers of [2factorauth][org_link] need to review all submissions to validate that the site/service provides 2FA to its users in addition to verifying that the pull request meets our style guidelines, we've chosen to not list sites that primarily host and serve pornographic content.
+The volunteers of [2factorauth][org_link] need to review all submissions to validate that the site/service provides 2FA to its users in addition to verifying that the pull request meets our style guidelines, we've chosen to not list sites that primarily host and serve pornographic content.
 Given the volunteer-driven nature of this project, there is no guarantee that there will always be a maintainer available to review a submission that also does not have an objection